 Arizona PT Patient Records

 What must be included in the patient record?

-A physical therapist shall ensure that a patient record meets the following minimum standards:
+A PT must ensure that a patient record meets the following minimum standards:

 Each entry in the patient record is:

 For each patient on each date of service, a PT must provide and document all of the therapeutic intervention that requires the expertise of a PT and must determine the use of PTAs and other assistive personnel to ensure the delivery of care that is safe, effective and efficient.